BB&T Classic: Showcase event, 2005–2017

 In 2005, the BB&T Classic's format was altered due to a declining ability to attract nationally renowned programs, partly because under National Collegiate Athletic Association (NCAA) rules participating teams had to give up two home games in their schedule in order to participate in the tournament.
 The Classic transformed in 2005 from a tournament into a tripleheader showcase played as a single-evening weeknight event.
 In 2008 and 2009, it was played as a doubleheader.
 It returned to the tripleheader format in 2010, but from 2011 through 2014 it was a doubleheader.
 In 2015, the format again changed, with the Classic consisting of a single game.
 In 2016 and 2017, the Classic returned to a doubleheader format.

 Television coverage

 In its early years, the event was broadcast both nationally on ABC and locally on Washington, D.C.'s WDCA.
 After the Classic changed from a tournament to a showcase event, broadcast television interest in covering it waned, and coverage migrated to cable television.
-The 2005 and 2006 editions were shown on Comcast SportsNet Mid-Atlantic; in later years MASN televised the BB&T Classic.
+The 2005 and 2006 editions were shown on Comcast SportsNet Mid-Atlantic; in later years the Mid-Atlantic Sports Network (MASN) televised the BB&T Classic.
 In 2014, Fox Sports 1 and ESPN3 each carried one game.
 CBS Sports Network televised the lone game played in 2015.
 In both 2016 and 2017 Fox Sports 1 televised the Georgetown game, while CBS Sports Network carried the George Washington game in 2016 and MASN televised it in 2017.